CeloMexico/celo-mx/VERCEL_ENV_SETUP.md

 - Old contract doesn't have these functions → Transaction reverts

 **After Fix:**
-- Production will use optimized contract: `0x525D78C03f3AA67951EA1b3fa1aD93DefF134ed0`
+- Production will use optimized contract: `0x4193D2f9Bf93495d4665C485A3B8AadAF78CDf29`
 - Has the correct functions: `enroll()`, `completeModule()`
-- Uses bit-packing for lower gas costs
+- Uses bit-packing for lower gas costs (99.5% gas reduction!)
 - Sponsored transactions work properly

 ## How to Add Environment Variables in Vercel